In any story of relationship breakdown, there’s always a moment where someone recalls things have ‘stopped feeling right.’

 So what can you do if you feel like your partner is acting strange, or the comfortable familiarity of your relationship has stopped feeling ‘right’?

-Psychologist Karen Young of Hey Sigmund said these feelings of suspicion or anxiety in regard to your relationship don’t always indicate the worst-case scenario.
+Child development expert Karen Young of Hey Sigmund says these feelings of suspicion or anxiety in regard to your relationship don’t always indicate the worst-case scenario.

 “We always view the world through our own filters – which means we can really easily put a meaning on our partner’s behaviour which is more to do with what’s happening in us than in our partner,” says Karen.